jainnielyn/Progress-log/README.md

 ### R1D15 (Saturday, 29 August)

 Following along with FreeCodeCamp's [Flask Tutorial on Youtube](https://www.youtube.com/watch?v=Z1RJmh_OqeA).
+It walks you through creating Task Master, a todo list web app, with Flask.

 Decided to install Ubuntu on my computer for ease of development (and focus!).
 Spent time on backing up, installing, and setting up the system and software.